Home » Symptoms » Dog Symptoms A-Z » Red or brown urine (hemoglobinuria)

 Basics and possible causes

 Hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. is a proteinProteins are large molecules made up of amino acids and play an essential role in almost all biological processes.
-They are necessary for building body tissue, the function of the immune system, and as enzymes for metabolic reactions. in red blood cells responsible for transporting oxygen in the blood.
-When red blood cells are destroyed or damaged, the hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. is released and can enter the urine, leading to the characteristic discoloration.
+They are necessary for building body tissue, the function of the immune system, and as enzymes for metabolic reactions. in red blood cells responsible for oxygen transport in the blood.
+When red blood cells are destroyed or damaged, hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. is released and can enter the urine, leading to the characteristic discoloration.

 One of the main causes of hemoglobinuria is hemolysishemolysis is the process of red blood cell breakdown, releasing hemoglobin.
 It can be triggered by various factors, including certain diseases, toxins, or incompatible transfusions., the process of red blood cell breakdown.
 This can be caused by immune-mediated diseases, infections, toxins, or mechanical damage.
 A common cause of hemolysishemolysis is the process of red blood cell breakdown, releasing hemoglobin.
-It can be triggered by various factors, including certain diseases, toxins, or incompatible transfusions. in dogs is immune-mediated hemolytic anemia (IMHA), in which the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It can be triggered by various factors, including certain diseases, toxins, or incompatible transfusions. in dogs is immune-mediated hemolytic anemia (IMHA), where the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks its own red blood cells.

 Typical accompanying symptoms